Bachelor of Medicine, Bachelor of Surgery

 Six and a half-year, dual degree

 UGHE’s joint Bachelor of Medicine, Bachelor of Surgery/Master of Science in Global Health Delivery (MBBS/MGHD) is a six and a half-year, bachelor’s level medical degree coupled with a master’s level global health degree.
-This program culminates in a hands-on practicum and year-long intensive clinical internship.
-The MBBS/MGHD degree will equip future physicians with state-of-the-art clinical knowledge and know-how as well as the skills needed to effectively implement innovative public health solutions, lead and manage equitable health systems, and improve the delivery of care in communities across the globe.
+The MBBS/MGHD degree equips future physicians with state-of-the-art clinical knowledge and know-how, as well as the skills needed to effectively implement innovative public health solutions, lead and manage equitable health systems, and improve the delivery of care in communities across the globe.

-Students’ practical education in health care and delivery will be honed in real-world scenarios by meeting and treating patients at home, in community health clinics, and in district and referral hospitals.
-UGHE’s MBBS/MGHD curriculum will integrate themes including patient care, health sciences, social determinants of health, leadership, and management.
+Students’ practical education in health care and delivery is honed in real-world scenarios by meeting and treating patients at home, in community health clinics, and in district and referral hospitals.
+UGHE’s MBBS/MGHD curriculum integrates themes including patient care, health sciences, social determinants of health, leadership, and management.
 This dynamic mix of theory and practice will yield graduates prepared to diagnose and treat not just individual patients and the causes of disease–but improve entire health systems.
-The program begins with a three-month Prep Phase that helps students manage the transition into a university setting while teaching essential academic skills to ensure that all students are prepared for the rigors of medical school and the MGHD.
+The program begins with a six-month Preparatory Phase that helps students manage the transition into a university setting, teaching essential academic skills to ensure that all students are prepared for the rigors of medical school.
+Throughout the next four and a half years, students gain a solid foundation in the health sciences and clinical practice, as well as the knowledge and management skills needed to build and maintain effective and equitable health systems.
+The program culminates in a year-long intensive clinical internship and a hands-on practicum.